Atlas-1510/quicksnap/README.md

 ## Special thanks to...

-The following real-life instagram accounts, which I copied to create demo accounts in this project
+The following real-life instagram accounts, which I copied to create demo accounts in this project:

 - [mkbhd](https://www.instagram.com/mkbhd/)
 - [jackhoward](https://www.instagram.com/jackhoward/)